Turn Out the Lights (album)

 Turn Out the Lights is the second studio album by American singer-songwriter Julien Baker.
 It was released on October 27, 2017, by Matador Records.
+The album received critical acclaim and was placed on several lists of the best albums of 2017 and the 2010s as a whole.

 Background

 Julien Baker began writing Turn Out the Lights while on tour for her debut album Sprained Ankle.
 The overall recording period for the album was said to be six days, each lasting twelve hours.
 As with Sprained Ankle, Baker self-produced Turn Out the Lights.
 Following the success of her debut, Baker gained positive attention and would begin working with Matador Records who helped release Turn Out the Lights.
 The album was recorded in the Memphis-based recording studio Ardent Studios.

 The album features violinist Camille Faulkner, who Baker met as a student at Middle Tennessee State University.
 Others who collaborated on the album consist of several confidants from Baker's youth.
 The release of the album coincided with a concert in Manhattan at Town Hall.